-This cowboy caviar salsa recipe comes from my Dad’s side of the family, but I think each family has their own version.
-I happen to love ours. 🙂 It’s something I wish I would have thought to bring on our little Deer Valley adventure.
+This recipe is perfect for a potluck or family gathering.
+I wish I would have thought to bring on our last Deer Valley adventure.
 As you already know, we are a die hard Deer Valley family.
 We absolutely love visiting and we are begging our readers to go too, which is paying off because so many of you have emailed (keep them coming!!) about your trip to Deer Valley.

 We went up a few weekends ago and oh my goodness it was fun!
 I know it’s cheesy that I always say this, but that place is magical.
 We are always so darn impressed with how kind everyone is.
 These people come from all over the world to work at Deer Valley because they love it so much.
 Can you believe that?!
 And it’s right in our backyard.
 I’m always a little shocked when I hear locals say that they have yet to go.
 Guys, take a day and get your buns up there!
 Even if you don’t ski there’s so much to do, but I HIGHLY recommend trying the skiing especially for your kids.
-You can read more about that here.

 We did everything we could up there for the weekend and that included snow shoeing.
 We found this awesome site called, Wasatch Guides that Matt started as a way to help people get outdoors and really experience life.
 He’s awesome and I can’t believe I’m going to say this as I thought I would just freeze the whole time (yes, I’ve turned into a bit of a ski bunny), but snowshoeing is awesome!
 You totally work yourself out and man is it beautiful!